hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 ### Regional Comparisons:

-* North America and EMEA contributed 81% of sales, with the U.S. alone accounting for 48%.
-After witnessing the largest fall in 2021, North America grew in importance in 2022, increasing revenue share to 55% and order share to 54% among known regions.
+* **Over-Reliance on a Few Key Regions.** The business is heavily concentrated in North America and EMEA, which together contributed 81% of total sales with the U.S. alone accounting for 48%.
+After a temporary fall in 2021, North America increased its revenue share to 55% in 2022, reinforcing its position as the company's most important market.

-* APAC has exprienced the highest AOV since 2020.
-Sales and average order value (AOV) fell across all regions in 2022, but APAC, along with North America, remained the largest AOV at $237, 38% above Latin America, the lowest performer.
+* **Regional AOV Disparities.** A deeper look into Average Order Value (AOV) reveals significant regional disparities.
+The APAC region has experienced the highest AOV since 2020, remaining at $237 in 2022, which is 38% higher than the lowest-performing region, Latin America.
+This highlights APAC as a key market for high-value orders.